Blqtent/jackc/README.md

 [www.nand2tetris.org][7].
 There is a [set of video][3] on Youtube talking about it.

 This document is describing a Jack compiler written in Jack.
-At the begin it was itself bootstrapped with a simple Python3 Jack compiler.
+At the beginning it was itself bootstrapped with a simple Python3 Jack compiler.

 Status of this document
 -----------------------